 - Completion of a cultural heritage (built and landscape heritage) inventory of the study area. - An assessment of the road cross-section design to ensure stormwater conveyance capacity and constructability and to conform with AEGD Stormwater Master Plan directions and Eco-Industrial Design Guidelines. - Additional engagement efforts were undertaken in October 2022 to solicit stakeholder feedback (e.g. Indigenous Communities, Infrastructure Ontario and impacted landowners, etc.) on revised cross-section designs. - A feasibility study to determine the alignment of Collector 6N and its intersection with Upper James Street.
-The study evaluated impacts of possible alignment alternatives on HSR MTC operations, cultural and natural heritage resources, and development of impacted lands. - Additional engagement efforts were carried out to include impacted land owners and the Niagara Peninsula Conservation Authority, which resulted in the update of available natural heritage information.
+The study evaluated impacts of possible alignment alternatives on HSR MTC operations, cultural and natural heritage resources, and development of impacted lands. - Additional engagement efforts were carried out to include impacted landowners and the Niagara Peninsula Conservation Authority, which resulted in the update of available natural heritage information. - d.
+Notice of Study Completion was issued on November 17, 2023, for an opportunity for 30-day public comments, and an opportunity for Appeal on the basis of Indigenous Rights and Treaties.
+Additional engagement with Indigenous Nations took place via phone call follow ups and subsequent email messages, informing them of the changes to the TMP approach and an opportunity for comments.
+No further comments were received other than interest in being kept up to date on subsequent studies from Indigenous Nations and no appeals were received.
+Full record of the above engagement can be found in Appendix 4g 30 Day Review Comments.

-Inset Map Markham Vaughan Ontario Pickering 6 10 Lake Ontario Lake Eric Brampton Toronto 75km Buffer Guelph 19 Oakville Lake Ontario 50km Buffer Stratford 6 Cambridg Burlington 25km Buffer St Catharines 19 Brantford Niagara Falls Six Nations No. Niagara Peninsula Welland 59 19 Buffalo (3) Legend 400 Municipal Boundary Urban Boundary Lake Erie 3
+Inset Map Vaughan Markham Pickering 6 10 Lake Ontario Brampton Toronto 75km Buffer Guelph 19 Oakville Lake Ontario 50km Buffer Cambridge 6 Stratford Burlingtor 25km Buffer St Catharines 19 Brantford Woodstock Niagara Falls Six Nations No. Niagara Welland 59 19 (3) Buffalo Legend 400 Municipal Boundary Urban Boundary Lake Erie 3 59 AEGD Secondary Plan Boundary Study Area Boundary Hamilton Airport Employment Growth District Study Context Cattaraugus Reservation 219 Dunkirk